MWein/CSC-478-Project-API/documentation.md

 **Protocol**: POST

-**Description**: Given a proper ID and pin, logs the user in and returns the user information in JSON format.
+**Description**: Given a proper ID and pin or security question answer, logs the user in and returns the user information in JSON format.
 Includes a token which will be used for permission calls.
+Note: pin and answer are both declared optional however at least one must be passed.
+Note: Will return needsSecurityQuestion.
+If true is returned, user should be prompted to create a security question for password recovery.

 **Permissions**: Everyone